Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/GPIO/GPIO - Measure Temperature and Humidity.rst

 .. only:: end amb26

-Open the sample code in ``"Files" → "Examples" → "AmebaGPIO" → "DHT_Tester"``.
-Compile and upload to Ameba, then press the reset button.
+Open the sample code in :guilabel:`Files -> Examples -> AmebaGPIO -> DHT_Tester` Compile and upload to Ameba, then press the reset button.
 The result would be shown on the Serial Monitor.

 |image11|